A Chiari malformation is a problem

-in which a part of the brain at the rear of the skull bulges through a normal opening
+structural defect in which a part of the brain at the rear of the skull bulges through

-(foramen magnum) in the skull where it joins the spinal canal.
-This puts pressure
+normal opening (foramen magnum) in the skull where it joins the spinal canal.
+This

-parts of the brain and spinal cord.
+pressure on parts of the brain and spinal cord.
 It can cause mild to severe symptoms.
-In most

 This problem can happen in newborns